tomasmcguinness/homeassistant-mixergy/README.md

 Click `Create`.
 You should then be able to add the Mixergy card into your dashboards.

 > [!NOTE]
-> The card renders well on most modern browsers, but I have had issues with the red are not showing.
+> The card renders well on most modern browsers, but I have had issues with the red are not showing on older browsers.

 ## Improvements